Menu

 Background of the Case

-The situation began to unfold in late 2020 when Dominique Pelicot was arrested for unrelated offenses, including filming upskirt videos of women.
-During the investigation, police discovered thousands of explicit videos and photos on his electronic devices that documented the sexual assaults of his wife, Gisèle, who had been drugged and raped over nearly a decade from 2011 to 2020.
+In late 2020, police arrested Dominique Pelicot for unrelated offenses, including filming upskirt videos of women.
+As they investigated further, they discovered thousands of explicit videos and photos on his electronic devices.
+These files revealed that Pelicot had drugged and raped his wife, Gisèle, over nearly a decade from 2011 to 2020.
 Unbeknownst to her, Dominique had been mixing sedatives into her food and drink, rendering her unconscious while inviting other men to assault her in their home in southeastern France.

 Initially, Gisèle believed she was in a loving marriage despite experiencing severe health issues such as memory lapses and significant weight loss, which her husband manipulated her into believing were symptoms of a serious illness.
 It wasn’t until the police informed her of the nature of the videos that she realized the extent of her husband’s betrayal and abuse.